 You are not God’s exception to “ALL”.
 What Jesus did through the work of the cross was for “ALL” – no picking and choosing!

 The bible clearly makes it known that all of us have “issues” – “all have sinned and have fallen short of the glory of God”.
-(Rom 3:23) This means that not one person could ever qualify themselves through their own holiness, their own sinlessness, to receive God’s gift of salvation, which includes the healing of all diseases.
-Each person is qualified by one thing only – their faith in Jesus Christ and what He has done through the work of the cross.
+(Rom 3:23) This means that not one person could ever qualify themselves through their own holiness, their own sinlessness, to receive God’s gift of salvation, which includes the benefit of the healing of all diseases.
+(Ps.
+103:3) Each person is qualified by only one thing – their faith in Jesus Christ and His redemptive work of the cross.

 Declare: I believe that You, Jesus, healed all those who came to You, all those who had need of healing.
-(Lk 9:11) I am part of the “ALL” that you healed, I declare that I am not an exception to the “ALL”, no matter what my experiences or circumstances are telling me.
+(Lk 9:11) I declare that I am part of the “ALL” that you healed and not an exception – no matter what my feelings, experiences or circumstances are telling me.
 I boldly declare that “By Your stripes, I was healed.”
-(I Peter 2:24) This is my identity of who I am in Jesus Christ.
+(I Peter 2:24) This is my identity of who I am in You, Jesus Christ.